franirafa/pogocache-docker/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ## Related Projects

 - [pogocache](https://github.com/pogocache/pogocache) - The upstream pogocache project

+## TODO

+- [ ] Add workflow to deploy to cluster
+- [ ] Automated workflow that subscribe to the new tag releases in upstream
+- [ ] More flexible arch and platform based on the available artifacts in upstream

 ## Contributing